 Potassium-sparing diuretics include:

-- Amiloride and Triamterene – both act directly on the distal tubule to ↓ the exchange of sodium for potassium.
+- Amiloride and triamterene: both act directly on the distal tubule to decrease the exchange of sodium for potassium

 - Elevated serum uric acid

-- Ototoxicity (hearing impairment or loss, tinnitus, & dizziness)
+- Ototoxicity (hearing impairment or loss, tinnitus, and dizziness)

-*Advise patient to tell their doctor they are taking diuretics before starting another medication.
+It’s very important that patients are advised to tell their doctors they are taking diuretics before starting another medication.